jwiegley/johnwiegley/drafts/drafts.md

 progress.
 We’re simply advocates of the ordinary, rather than believers in the extraordinary.

+# Text

-# Huangbo Xiyun: The arising and the elimination of illusion are both illusory.
-Illusion is not
+Huangbo Xiyun: The arising and the elimination of illusion are both illusory.
-something rooted in Reality; it exists because of your dualistic thinking. by [deleted] in zen
+Illusion is not something rooted in Reality; it exists because of your dualistic thinking.

 Good question, since I think it's neither active nor passive (perhaps a false dichotomy in this case), so let me give a mundane example to illustrate: